mj1618/stepwise-migrations/README.md

 # Stepwise Migrations

-A tool for managing migrations in a Postgres database.
+A tool for managing Raw SQL migrations in a Postgres database.
-Loosely based, but in Typescript.
+Loosely based on flyway.
 Only "up" migrations are supported so far, but what more do you need?

 ## Usage